Written by Ribcollar Inflatables Ltd, Yeovil — specialists in Hypalon RIB tube manufacture and replacement.

 If you are not sure, send photos of the tube to Ribcollar with the boat make, model and length.
 We can usually advise on repair vs retube from photos before you commit to anything.
 See also: RIB Repairs.

 Before specifying a new tube, the hull needs to be assessed.
 A retube is only a sound investment if the hull itself is worth the spend.
-The key checks are:

 At Ribcollar, we assess the hull as part of the initial review.
 Minor GRP repairs to the flange area can often be carried out as part of the retube job.
 More significant structural work is flagged before the tube is specified.

-Practical note: Tubes typically last 15–25 years on a well-maintained boat.
+Tubes typically last 15–25 years on a well-maintained boat.
 A hull in good condition is worth retubing.
-A hull with structural problems is not a retube candidate until those problems are addressed – and in some cases, the hull's condition makes a retube an uneconomic option.
+A hull with structural problems is not a retube candidate until those problems are addressed — and in some cases, the hull's condition makes a retube an uneconomic option.

 Three main materials are used for RIB tube manufacture.
 For replacement work and retubing, Hypalon (Orca CSM/CR) remains the preferred choice at Ribcollar and across most of the professional retube trade.

-| Material | Construction | UV resistance | Repairability | Typical life |
+| Material | Construction | UV Resistance | Repairability | Typical Life |

 |---|---|---|---|---|